Vieta (dish)

-Chechen local historian, teacher and folk poet A.S.
-Suleymanov, in his book «Toponymy of Chechnya», reports that in the village of Boni-Yurt, Aukhovsky district, there was a mill where they ground flax, from which they made a dish.
+Chechen local historian, teacher and folk poet A. S. Suleymanov, in his book "Toponymy of Chechnya", reports that in the village of Boni-Yurt, Aukhovsky district, there was a mill where they ground flax, from which they made a dish.

-Since the beginning of the 1990s, due to regular TV commercials praising chocolate bars, due to a number of similar parameters, the veeta has received a playful name — «Chechen Snickers».
+Since the beginning of the 1990s, due to regular TV commercials praising chocolate bars, due to a number of similar parameters, the Vieta has received a playful name — "Chechen Snickers".

 Name

-The dish got its name from «vieta» (or «veta»), as the Chechens also call flax.
+The dish got its name from "vieta" (or "veta"), which the Chechens also call flax.

 Cooking

 To prepare vieta, knead it in boiling ghee, adding sugar or honey to taste or 250 gr. oil, 6 large spoons of vieta, 6 large spoons of honey, or sugar to taste.

 Due to the astringent taste properties, it would be more correct to consider the mass in its original state as a semi-finished product, and therefore, for the sake of easier digestibility at the cooking stages, thick sugar syrup or honey is added to the crushed oatmeal.
 In the process of preparation, the resulting paste-like mass is thoroughly mixed.
 Often butter or vegetable oil is added.